-The crowning result of a century and a half of British rule seems to be the awakening of aspirations for a na-That is a result on which rulers and the tional life. people may alike congratulate themselves.
-For centuries the people of India have been composed of different races, professing different religions, speaking different languages, and possessed of different traditions.
+The crowning result of a century and a half of British rule seems to be the awakening of aspiration for a national life.
+That is a result on which rulers and the people may alike congratulate themselves.
+For centuries the people of India have been composed of different races professing different religions, speaking different languages, and possessed of different traditions.
 The diversity has not disappeared.
-But common systems of education,-all conducted through the medium of the English language, -common laws, and common methods of administration through the whole of British India, have developed to a large extent common ideas, sympathies and aspirations.
+But common systems of education,mostly conducted through the medium of the English language-common laws, and methods common administration throughout British India, have developed to a large extent common ideas, sympathies and aspirations.
 Those that have received English education, and those that have otherwise come under the influence of English ideas or have felt the influence of English institutions, now constitute, in spite of social differences, a homogeneous body, at any rate on a political platform.
 When they meet on such a platform they cannot but feel a thrill of national life.
 English education, in the widest sense of the word education, has unified them.
 They feel also that by the strength of that education they will be able to uplift the sunken masses, so that ultimately the nation may be one, the social differences not being strong enough to break the political union.
-Whether a Nationality properly so called can be built up by political sympathies and a community of political interests, without a unification of race and religion, is a question on which opinions. may differ.
+Whether a Nationality properly so called can be built up by political sympathies and a community of political interests, without a unification of race and religion, is a question on which opinions may differ.
 It is certain, however, that if the educating influences of British rule continue, the sense of unity that has arisen will go on developing.
 With a progressive expansion of Local Self-Government the political capacity of the people will develop; and if mutual confidence between the rulers and the people goes on increasing, there is no reason why the people should not in course of time be as largely employed in military work as they have been in civil.
+Some of the King's Commissions have been thrown open to the people already.
+The Bengal Ambulance Corps, the Bengali Regiment, the different University Corps are promising movements that have come in the wake of the recent European War.
 England and India, working hand in hand, will then have made this country one of the powers of the world, in arts and in arms.
 The social problems of Indian life, as regards the growth of a homogeneous people, are not to be solved by a foreign Government.
 The people are free to pursue their own ways.
 But if in the political sphere, the people, westernised in their aspirations, yearn for a national life, then, when the quickening comes, England should feel her mission fulfilled and India her destiny achieved.

-PART II

-ADMINISTRATION OF INDIA
+PART II ADMINISTRATION OF INDIA

-CHAPTER I.
+CHAPTER I

-INTRODUCTORY.
+INTRODUCTORY

-Administration-Meaning of-Conditions of-Ends of-Divisions of-Civil-Military-Ecclesiastical-Subdivisions of the Civil-Legislative-Judicial-Executive-Fiscal-Ministerial.
+Administration-Meaning of-Conditions of-Ends of-Divisions of- Civil-Military-Ecclesiastical-Subdivisions of the Civil-Legislative-Judicial-Executive-Fiscal-Ministerial.